The Coalition’s nuclear power folly

 Extending substantial coal generation would be expensive, risky, and prolong coal emissions.

-• In 2020, the Morrison government announced it would build a gas generator at Kurri Kurri.
+- In 2020, the Morrison government announced it would build a 0.75 GW gas peaking plant at Kurri Kurri to cover the retirement of the Liddell coal plant in April 2023.

 All recent nuclear builds led to bankruptcy.